 The MSA Advisory Report will include standardized content, as reflected in Appendix A, with modifications, as necessary, for any unique factors specific to the rate proposal.
 The content and format are based on feedback received from state insurance departments and the Long-Term Care Insurance (EX) Task Force during the pilot project.

-The content and format of the MSA Advisory Report may be modified in the future under the direction of the Task Force, or an appointed subgroup, as the MSA Team gains more experience in generating the reports and receives more feedback from Participating states and the insurer, through this process.
+The content and format of the MSA Advisory Report may be modified in the future under the direction of the Health Actuarial (B) Task Force, or an appointed subgroup, as the MSA Team gains more experience in generating the reports and receives more feedback from Participating states and the insurer, through this process.

 Timeline for Review and Distribution of the MSA Advisory Report